Cyberretta/Write-Ups-THM/Ra_2.md

 > quit
 ```

-Now, we a client try to send a request to `selfservice.windcorp.thm`, it should be send to our attacking machine.
+Now, when a client try to send a request to `selfservice.windcorp.thm`, it should be send to our attacking machine.

 ## NTLM hash capture